GaloisInc/saw-script/doc/manual/manual.md

   ~ Specify a colon-delimited list of paths to `.jar` files to search for Java classes.

+`-b path, --java-bin-dirs`

+  ~ Specfy a colon-delimited list of paths to search for a Java
+    executable.

 `-d num, --sim-verbose=num`

   ~ Set the verbosity level of the Java and LLVM simulators.